Florian-Wilhelm/Raspberry-Pi/README.md

 **Project 7 - PIR sensor**

-Triggering the Pico user LED (Pin 25) with a PIR sensor via interrupt.
+Small project for educational purposes: triggering the Pico user LED (Pin 25) with a PIR sensor via interrupt.